gaearon/react-hot-loader/README.md

 render(App)

-// Webpack Hot Module Replacement API if (module.hot) {
+// webpack Hot Module Replacement API if (module.hot) {
   module.hot.accept('./containers/App', () => {
     // if you are using harmony modules ({modules:false})